Exercise Program for Lymphoma

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-Is exercise safe for lymphoma patients?
+What prior data suggests that this exercise program is safe for lymphoma patients?

 Christina Dieli-Conwright, MD, PhD